WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

-The new instructions below do not have memarg immediates because they do not operate on memories, so they unconditionally take `u8` ordering immediates. `atomic.fence` already has a reserved zero byte immediate, which we now interpret as a `u8` ordering immediate, allowing us to express `acquire`, `release`, and `acquire-release` fences as well.
+The new instructions below do not have memarg immediates because they do not operate on memories, so they unconditionally take `u8` ordering immediates. `atomic.fence` already has a reserved zero byte immediate, which we now interpret as a `u8` ordering immediate, allowing us to express fences with different orderings as well.

 #### Types